 Please enter your name, email and zip code below to sign up!

 To keep our clients, staff, and volunteers safe, and in accordance with city and state guidelines, some programs at The Salvation Army Hammond-Munster Corps Community Center are closed until further notice.
 Modified programs and services may still be available.
-Our Food Pantry is extending hours, opening Monday through Friday from 9:00 AM to 4:00 PM until further notice.
 For the most up-to-date information, please contact us at 219-838-0380.

 Click here to learn more about local and national Coronavirus (COVID-19) relief efforts.